Grasslands Restoration Project

 Managed by ACT Parks and Conservation Service (PCS), these reserves are important habitat of many threatened species including:

 The critically endangered Golden Sun Moth (Synemon plana).

 Button Wrinklewort (Rutidosis leptorrhynchoides)

 In 2015, ACT PCS embarked on a three year restoration project to improve the adaptive management of grassland ecosystems within Canberra Nature Park with an emphasis on improving and expanding habitat for threatened species.

-Working with ACT Regional NRM and with funding from the Australian Government National Landcare Program, ACT PCS is working to deliver key actions for the conservation and protection of species and ecosystems of national environmental significance, such as the native grasslands.
+Working with ACT NRM and with funding from the Australian Government National Landcare Program, ACT PCS is working to deliver key actions for the conservation and protection of species and ecosystems of national environmental significance, such as the native grasslands.